ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/nceas/update1.md

 ##### Team Members: Sam Guo, Adhitya Logan, Lia Ran, Sophia Sternberg, Karen Zhao

 **Goal**:
-Build an R package (and accompanying website) that contains one sample dataset from each of the 28 LTER Network sites, for use in (environmental) data science education as an alternative to the popular iris dataset.
+Build an R package (and accompanying website) that contains one sample dataset from each of the 28 Long Term Ecological Research (LTER) Network sites, for use in data science education as an alternative to the popular, but controversial, iris dataset.

 **Background Info**
-THE LTER network is
-LTER datasets are archived in a centralized data repository managed by the Environmental Data Initiative (EDI).
+The [LTER network](https://lternet.edu/) is an NSF-funded research program to observe long-term and large scale ecological effects at various sites across the United States.
+LTER datasets are archived in a centralized data repository managed by the [Environmental Data Initiative (EDI)](https://portal.edirepository.org/nis/home.jsp).

 **Software Tools**
+- Git, Github, RStudio, Tidyverse, [palmerpenguins](https://github.com/allisonhorst/palmerpenguins)

 **Progress**